jlimadev/algorithms-datastructure-monorepo/README.md

 ## Lambda Folder

-This folder contains all functions/lambdas used in this project.
+This folder contains all functions used in this project.
 Each Lambda should follow this structure:

 ```

 └ .vscode → VSCode configuration to debug
-└ src → core → Lambda code
+└ src → core → Functions code
 ```

 You can copy the structure from the samples.

-## Layers Folder

-This folder contains the libs that are used across the lambdas for example the logger lib that should be used to log stuff.
-It´s very important to use these resources instead of importing a different lib into this project since you let this repo easy to maintain.

-Note: These libs were made in a 'layer' format, so if we want to migrate to lambda layers it will be easy.

 ## Husky